Search This Blog

 Although pairs, triples, and fours are team games, a lead bowler new to the game often keeps count of how many of the points scored arise from his/her bowls.
 If a skip plays a block that successfully protects his lead bowler’s counter it gives a psychological morale boost, particularly if the lead is a less experienced bowler.
 It’s worth considering.

 When you are trying to block a draw and the path is otherwise unobstructed your block should be short to cover different paths to the jack; if there is only one portal try to get your blocker into its entry.
-If you are trying to block a drive your bowl should be 14-16 meters out on the center line.
+If you are trying to block a short drive your bowl should be 14-16 meters out on the center line.

 If you are skipping and your side is ahead well into the game but your opponent will be presented with the chance to trail the jack into a cluster, don’t try to block.
 Rather play his shot.
 If you trail the jack your own bowl is likely to trail with it and remove the danger.
 It is the big score you are protecting against.